What are Individual and Joint Leases?

 What is a Joint Lease?

-A Joint Lease is a rental agreement in which two or more tenants rent an entire apartment or house as a single unit.
-Therefore, a joint lease is the exact opposite of an individual lease: all tenants are not just held equally responsible for their private room and common areas but also for the rooms and behaviors of their roommates.
+A joint lease is a rental agreement in which two or more tenants rent an entire apartment or house as a single unit.
+Therefore, a joint lease is the exact opposite of an individual lease: all tenants are not only held responsible for their private room and common areas but also for the rooms and behaviors of their roommates.
 This includes rental payments, maintenance charges, utilities, late fees, etc.

-Joint leases place accountability on all tenants, which can provide significant benefit to a landlord.
-If one roommate out of four has not paid rent, you’ll often find it easy to enlist the others to assist in the collection process.
+Joint leases place accountability on all tenants jointly, which can provide significant benefit to a landlord.
+If one roommate out of four has not paid their portion of the rent, the other three must cover the difference or risk late fees.
 After all, they’re equally responsible for late fees and eviction penalties.

 The key to any joint lease is the inclusion of the joint and several liability clause, which states unequivocally that each renter is jointly and separately responsible for the entire rental property.
 If you intend to use a joint lease, it is critical that you understand and wield this useful tool correctly.